akhodakivskiy/VimFx/documentation/options.md

 after one second (by default).
 If that doesn’t work out for you, you can customize that timeout using the `scroll.reset_timeout` option.

+Another quirk of Firefox’s smooth scrolling is that it doesn’t like if you ask for smooth scrolling too often: The scrolling can get stuttery, progressively slower and even grind to a halt.
+On a long page with lots of elements, simply holding `d`, `u`, `<space>` or `<s-space>` can be too much.
+By default, keyboard software typically repeats keypresses every 30ms when holding keys.
+Because of this, VimFx only asks for smooth scrolling if more than 65ms (two repeats) has passed since the last request.
+You can customize that timeout via the `scroll.repeat_timeout` option.

 The Firefox option `general.smoothScroll` lets you turn off smooth scrolling entirely, including all of VimFx’s scrolling commands.